The wildlife in the Loch Lomond and The Trossachs National Park is varied and widespread due to the variety of habitat in the park.

 Male is large - resembles turkey and weighs about 8 lbs.
 Distinctive slightly hooked beak and a broad tail.
 The hen capercailzie is camouflaged - brownish with dark marks - and is much smaller than the cock bird - almost half the weight.
 Often blamed for damage to plantations, these birds are becoming hard to find.

-Visit the David Marshall Lodge near Aberfoyle to use closed circuit TV to observe the Ospreys at their nest during the breeding season.
+Visit the Lodge near Aberfoyle to use closed circuit TV to observe the Ospreys at their nest during the breeding season.

 If you enjoy bird watching then a walk along the Roy Roy Trail can be a treat.